magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_interactive_and iterated_experiments.md

-# Interactive experiments
+# Interactive and iterated experiments
-Interactive experiments allow multiple participants to interact with each other.
+Interactive experiments allow multiple participants to interact with each other, synchronously as well as asynchronously.

 ## Creating a complex experiment
 In order for interactivity to work, the magpie server needs to be aware of the rough structure of the experiment.